Top 5 Supplements for Gaining WeightDr. Surya Bhagwati

 In general, it is advisable that you get at least 30-35 percent of your calories from protein.
 Going beyond this will throw your nutrition out of balance as it would mean inadequate intake of other nutrients.
 You should also keep in mind that the results will be determined by the manner of consumption.
 Protein consumption is after all, also known to aid weight loss.
 To promote weight gain, make sure that your total caloric intake is high.

 2. Herbal Weight Gainers

 In addition to protein, Ayurvedic herbs can be extremely effective at remedying malnutrition, malabsorption of nutrients, weak immunity, and other problems that can restrict weight gain.
-Although you could include some Ayurvedic herbs and spices like amla, lavang, elaichi, and jayfal in your diet, it would be best to look for an Ayurvedic weight gain medicine that contains all of these herbs.
+Although you could include some Ayurvedic herbs and spices like amla, lavang, elaichi, and jayfal in your diet, it would be best to look for an Ayurvedic appetite booster medicine that contains all of these herbs.